Canada’s Most Notorious Cold Cases

 Then, 70-plus years after the boys’ deaths, a breakthrough.
 Last May, Vancouver police enlisted the help of Redgrave Research Forensic Services, a Massachusetts firm that has helped solve several high-profile cold cases, including identifying the Ontario man who killed nine-year-old Christine Jessop in 1984.
 A Lakehead University lab extracted genetic material from the boys’ bones.
 Scientists in Alabama sequenced the DNA and then sent it to Redgrave to compare the results against genealogical databases.
 They got a match: one of the boys’ maternal grandparents.
 From there, they found the boys’ sister and great-niece, who still lived in Vancouver.

-This past February, investigators publicly identified the victims as seven-year-old Derek D’Alton and his six-year-old half-brother, David.
+In February 2022, investigators publicly identified the victims as seven-year-old Derek D’Alton and his six-year-old half-brother, David.
 Police theorize the killer was likely a close relative who died approximately 25 years ago but have yet to name anyone with certainty.
 “These murders have haunted generations of homicide investigators,” Vancouver inspector Dale Weidman said in a news release.
 “We are relieved to now give these children a name and to bring some closure to this horrific case.”

 These true crime movies will chill you to the bone.